How To Remove Synthetic Fragrance From Your Home

 We have seen such dramatic improvement in the health of families that removed scented products from their homes.
 Think about these statistics concerning the American Healthcare Crisis and what synthetic fragrances have been linked to.

 - Asthmagens - Asthma is the #1 chronic illness in children.

 - Carcinogens - Cancer is the #1 disease killer of children – 1 in two men and 1 in 3 women will have cancer in their lifetime,

 - Endocrine disruptors – hormonal issues are rampant - Fertility rates are declining in both men and women.

-- Neurotoxins - Neurological disorders are rising in epidemic proportions in children as well as adults.
+- Neurotoxins - Neurological disorders, depression, and emotional conditions are rising in epidemic proportions in children as well as adults.

 - Obesogens - Obesity and diabetes rates in children and adults are skyrocketing.